daviesjamie/jamiedavies.me/_posts/2014-05-05-making-a-command-line-todo-list-tool.md

 ...That, or I just decided to procrastinate and have fun making something useful instead of revising for those exams.
 You decide.

 Either way, I started envisioning a tool that would help me better organise my work.
-It could store todo lists in plain-text, allowing me to easily access them from the command-line (for those who don't know, I'm a bit of a Vim nut).
+It could store todo lists in plain-text, allowing me to easily access them from the command-line.
 It could maintain separate todo list files, one for each separate area of my studies I wanted to organise.
 It could automatically find which todo list to use, based on the current directory...

 And so I created [Todor](https://github.com/daviesjamie/todor).